Eva Ekvall

-Eva Mónica Anna Ekvall Johnson (March 15, 1983 – December 17, 2011) was a Venezuelan television news anchor, author, advocate in the fight against breast cancer, fashion model and former Miss Venezuela.
+Eva Mónica Anna Ekvall Johnson (March 15, 1983 – December 17, 2011) was a Venezuelan television news anchor, author, advocate in the fight against breast cancer, fashion model and beauty pageant titleholder who was crowned Miss Venezuela 2000.
 After winning the competition, she had a brief career in television before being diagnosed with advanced breast cancer.
-She was married to John Fabio Bermudez; the couple had one child before Ekvall's death from the disease in 2011.

 Early life

 Ekvall was born in Caracas, Venezuela.
 She was raised in both the United States and Venezuela and was fluent in English and Spanish from childhood.
 Ekvall attended the Academia Washington of Caracas.
-Her father, Eric Ekvall, was an American of Swedish descent, who had lived in Venezuela since the early 1980s and worked as actor and political consultant.
+Her father, Eric Ekvall, was an American of Swedish descent, who had lived in Venezuela since the early 1980s and worked as an actor and political consultant.
 Her mother, Dawn Johnson, was born in Jamaica, and once ran a small modelling agency in Alaska, where she met Eva's father.
 Eva grew up with an older brother, Alec, who is a musician.